-How to Make a Peg Doll: DIY Little Mermaid
+How to Make a Wooden Peg Doll: DIY Little Mermaid

 I didn’t even know that wooden peg dolls were a “thing” until I discovered this Little Mermaid peg doll.

 It turns out that these peg dolls are a toy used in Montessori and Waldorf schools for pretend play, color matching, and other activities.

 They can be as simple as painting the “body” a solid color, then giving them 2 dots for eyes, as you can see in this photo.

 Some people like to attach some yarn for hair, and others even use fabric to give the dolls clothing.

 In other words, peg doll can be as simple or as creative as you want them to be.